 The Louise Albertine Wine-Tasting Contest

 For this first time this year, as part of the auction’s festivities, Vins de Lausanne also hosted a contest.
-If you attended one of the two wine tastings held before the auction in the City of Lausanne’s Carnotzet (a Swiss-French word for a small cellar used for serving wine with friends), you could participate in this contest.
+If you attended one of the two wine tastings held before the auction in Lausanne’s Carnotzet (a Swiss-French word for a small cellar used for serving wine with friends), you could participate in this contest.
 Participants had to sample five white wines and one red wine from its domaines.
 Then, without any other guidance except the smell, taste and color, they had to try and identify the type of wine.
-The contest received its name from Louise Albertine David-Marcel (1795-1814), one of the first owners of a villa near Lausanne’s Languedoc Park, a public space and urban vineyard.
+The contest received its name from Louise Albertine David-Marcel (1795-1814).
+He was one of the first owners of a villa near Lausanne’s Languedoc Park, a public space and urban vineyard.

 How to Participate in the Mise aux Enchères